 Understanding AOC: Loire Valley

+And without further ado, Loire Valley.
 Ok, no lie, we were holding off on writing about the Loire for as long as possible.
 What direction should we go?
 How should we present the information?
 What is the best way to simplify such diversity?
-This is not an easy region to generalize.
-There are some…
+This is not an easy…